patrickkunka/mixitup/README.md

 #### Licensing

 MixItUp is open source and free to use for non-commercial, educational and non-profit use.
-For use in commercial projects, a commercial license is required.
+For use in commercial projects, **a commercial license is required**.
 For licensing information and FAQs please see the [MixItUp Licenses](https://www.kunkalabs.com/mixitup/licenses/) page.

 #### Documentation